UR® Codes: Revolutionizing Biometric Identity Verification with Security and Privacy at the Forefront

 Can you explain how UR Codes bind an individual's physical and digital credentials?
 What makes this approach different from other digital identity verification systems?

 What makes UR Codes unique from other identity verification approaches is their ability to prove an individual is bound to a credential issued to them.
-We have achieved a remarkably high match rate while managing the size restrictions of the data that must be carried in the UR code.
-For example, I have UR Codes printed on my business cards - small and unobtrusive - but they carry a wealth of secure and trusted information.
-We’ve managed to shrink this data without losing accuracy, a significant accomplishment.
-Most systems that store images in a barcode face major limitations: Images get large, forcing the barcode to grow, and there’s also the issue of privacy—you don’t want your image embedded in a code that can be easily accessed.
+This is achieved thanks to maintaining a remarkably high match rate while only having to store a minimal amount of data in the UR code.
+For example, I have UR Codes printed on my business cards - small and unobtrusive - but they carry a wealth of secure and trustworthy information.
+We’ve managed to shrink the biometric data without losing matching accuracy, a significant accomplishment.
+Most systems that store images in a barcode face major limitations: Images are large, forcing the barcode to grow beyond usable dimensions, and there’s also the issue of privacy—you don’t want your image embedded in a code that can be easily accessed by machines.

 With UR Codes, we’ve solved that by not storing images at all.
-Instead, we process a selfie video to create a 3D FaceMap®, which is then transformed into a FaceVector™.
+Instead, the technology is used to process a 2D photo from the issuing authority’s database.
+The photo is converted into a FaceVector™.
 That vector is minified and placed inside the barcode, but it’s impossible to reverse-engineer or reinflate it.
-So, even if someone possesses the code, it’s useless to them.
-The only person who can benefit from it is who it was generated for me.
+The only person who ultimately can benefit from it is the person for whom it was generated, namely me.
 This approach makes UR Codes particularly valuable for government and law enforcement because it’s far more secure than a traditional ID card.

-Unlike traditional methods where you trust a human to decide that a picture on a physical ID matches the person holding it, UR Codes handle this function with greater accuracy, whether remotely or in person.
+Unlike traditional ID methods, where you trust a human to decide that a picture on a physical ID matches the person holding it, UR Codes handle this function with greater accuracy, whether remotely or in person.
 Many current systems rely on users holding up an ID to a camera, but how can you be sure that’s a legitimate driver's license, for example?
 And, even if it were, how would you know that the person in possession is the one to whom it was issued?
-Fraudsters exploited this during COVID, causing billions in damage because the defenses in place then and now, largely, are not adequate.
+Fraudsters exploited this during COVID, causing billions in damage because the defenses in place are essentially inadequate.
 With UR Codes, we can match the identity with a high degree of accuracy, and because we specialize in liveness detection, we can ensure it’s a real person on the other side.
 You get 3D face verification that’s proven in real-time, giving you certainty that it’s the right person conducting the transaction, even remotely.

 One of the key promises of UR Codes is to promote privacy and defend against fraud, both in person and online.
 How do UR Codes achieve this while ensuring that personal data remains secure?